ellenasakai/sakaiportfolio/protein.md

   5. Build Your Solution

-## 1. Select a visualization to redesign from MakeoverMonday
+## 1. Select a Visualization to redesign from MakeoverMonday
-Original visualization
+Original Visualization

 ## 2. Critique the Visualization
 Add Link to Critique